voquangtri2708/Summary-and-Recommendation-News/README.md

 - The dataset used is "VNDS: A Vietnamese Dataset for Summarization".
 - Word2Vec is used for semantic similarity in recommendations.

-## License

-Copyright © 2025 VO QUANG TRI.
-All rights reserved.

-This project is based on the T5 model architecture, which has been fine-tuned for Vietnamese news summarization.
-The code and fine-tuned models are proprietary and may not be used, copied, or distributed without explicit permission from the author.

 ---